Lux-AI-Challenge/Lux-Design-S2/kits/cpp/README.md

 ```
 This is an issue with the MSVC compiler.
 Just running it again should do the trick.

+Additionally, it was reported that docker may give an error about missing privileges even when running the shell as administrator.
+This appears to be a known issue and most of the time a reinstall of docker and/or WSL should do the trick.

 ### 2.1 Locally

 Requirements: